 “The reason why my mom was able to control Dave was because — while I love him — he’s just a very weak man,” Sami Knotek reported.
 “He has no backbone.
 He could have got happily married and been an amazing husband to somebody, because he really would’ve been, but instead, he just got his life ruined, too.”

-Woodworth was a 57-year-old veteran with a drug problem.
-Shortly after settling in, he was berated by Knotek as being an ugly lowlife who could use a steady diet of pills and beatings to get his life together.
+Woodworth was a 57-year-old gay veteran with a drug problem, “an ugly lowlife,” Shelly would tell him, who could use a steady diet of pills and beatings to get his life together.

-Meanwhile, in 2002, Shelly Knotek took over the care of James McClintock, an 81-year-old retired merchant crewman.
-McClintock reportedly willed Knotek his $140,000 estate once his black lab Sissy died.
+Then, in 2002, Shelly Knotek also took over the care of James McClintock, an 81-year-old retired merchant crewman who had reportedly willed Knotek his $140,000 estate once his black lab Sissy died.

-Back at home, Knotek demanded that Woodworth cut ties with his family, forced him to drink his own urine, then ordered him to jump off the roof.
-He didn’t die from the two-story fall but was badly injured.
-Knotek poured bleach over his wounds — to which he succumbed in August 2003.
+Back at her home, Knotek demanded that Woodworth cut ties with his family, forced him to drink his own urine, then ordered him to jump off the roof.
+He didn’t die from the two-storey fall, but it left him badly injured.

 Her older sisters had moved out by this time, but when Tori told them what she believed had happened, they urged her to gather Woodworth’s belongings so they could make their case to the authorities.
 She did.